 Read our post all about the common tradition of leaf-peaking!

 Needless to say, this is a great activity to enjoy with the whole family.
-If you’re looking for even more to do with the kids, check our family-friendly activities section.
+If you’re looking for even more to do with the kids, check out our family-friendly activities section.

 Learn All About the Salem Witch Trials